rtCamp/Frappe-Manager/docs/reference/workers.md

 ### The Problem

-`fm restart mybench --workers` kills worker processes immediately, interrupting any in-flight job mid-execution.
+`fm restart` (with or without `--workers`) restarts worker processes without waiting for in-flight jobs, interrupting any running job mid-execution.

 **Consequences:**